 Is that the end of flat iron innovation?
 Most likely, the answer is no. The flat iron has come very far in the last 125 years, and there are probably more improvements to make.
 It’s clear from the flat iron’s history that changes made could help improve upon prior designs.
 Take the original hair straightener’s design, for example.
 People saw the need for a decent hair straightener, so they built upon the original design.
 That paved the way for what we now know as the flat iron.

 After the flat iron, though, hair straightening technology developed further.
 That’s how technology like negative ion conditioning was created.
 Now, it’s up to clients to express their hair straightening needs to their hairdressers and salon experts.
 That way an innovator can come up with the next big thing.
 Until then, people can choose from a range of hair straightening tools, all of which have a significant history.
 If you want to be on the cutting edge, though, you can buy the newest hair straightening technology out there.
 Once you try it, you’ll see that the future of hair straightening is already here.

 Have you always wanted to bring professional styling tools into your life?
 If so, then iKONIC products are for you.
 That’s because they are easy to use, reasonably priced, and perfect for your skill level.
 You might be thinking that professional styling tools are too complicated to use.
 Fortunately, iKONIC styling tools are made at the professional level but with the average person in mind.
-So, you don’t have to be a stylist to use one!Not only that, but there’s a wide arrange of styling tools you’ll love. iKONIC products feature a wide array of flat irons, curling wands, accessories, and more.
+So, you don’t have to be a stylist to use one!Not only that, but there’s a wide arrange of styling tools you’ll love. iKONIC products feature a wide array of flat irons, curling wands, hair dryers, accessories, hair care, and more.